Top 5 best whisky cocktails for Summer 2023

 I love a dram of whisky.
 You probably expected me to say that.
-But with the dry heat of Summer turned up to 11, I find myself wanting something cooler as I sit in the garden soaking up the last of the day's sun.
-And while I like whisky on the rocks, an whiskey sour, or a Highball as much as the next person, having been in lockdown for months I'm missing the cocktail bars of London.
+But with the dry heat of Summer 2023, I find myself wanting something cooler as I sit in the garden soaking up the last of the day's sun.
+And while I like whisky on the rocks, a whiskey sour, or a Highball as much as the next person, having been in lockdown for months I'm missing the cocktail bars of London.
 I'm in the mood for something unusual this summer.
 Something unique.
 And above all, something delicious.

 In this article we've drawn up our top 5 best whisky cocktails for the summer - and there's not a Highball or Old Fashioned in sight!
 We've given you a rough outline for the kind of whisky we'd recommend, but naturally you can use any whiskies you like - so, happy experimenting!

 Who doesn't like a Pina Colada when on a tropical summer holiday?
 It's basically compulsory right?
 Well, here's our Highland twist on this classic cocktail.

 - 3 dashes of Angostura bitters

 - Add the ingredients together in a blender

 - Pour into a chilled hurricane glass (or other tall glass) with plenty of ice